 When a website user queries a specific topic, it’s important for the website to provide a list of internal pages that are relevant to the user’s query.
-This can be achieved by linking to important pages from within the site’s hierarchy, and by including canonical tags in the HTML of linked pages.
+This can be achieved by linking to essential pages from within the site’s hierarchy and by including canonical tags in the HTML of linked pages.

 By linking to relevant internal pages, a website can improve the user’s experience and increase the effectiveness of Search Engine Optimization (SEO).
 Not only will this improve the overall ranking of the website, but it will also encourage more users to visit the website and explore its content.

-Small business owners have a lot to think about when it comes to SEO linking structure.
+Small business owners have a lot to think about regarding SEO linking structure.

-By following some simple tips, you can increase your website’s ranking and improve your short-term SEO performance.
+Following some simple tips can increase your website’s ranking and improve your short-term SEO performance.

-Some of the most important things to remember include creating a site map, optimizing your navigation, using anchor text strategically, linking to relevant internal pages, and making sure that links are placed in places where they will be useful for users’ queries.
+Some of the most important things to remember include creating a site map, optimizing your navigation, strategically using anchor text, linking to relevant internal pages, and making sure that links are placed in places that will be useful for users’ queries.

-If you’re interested in improving your small business’ overall online presence, don’t miss our monthly newsletter!
+If you want to improve your small business’s online presence, don’t miss our monthly newsletter!